Annmariyajoby/Bank-Management-System/README.md

 # 📜 License

 📚 This project is developed for **academic and educational purposes**.
 Feel free to use, modify, and enhance it for learning and personal projects.

----

-## ⭐ If you found this project helpful, don't forget to **star ⭐ the repository** and support the project! 😊